-The American Academy of Pediatrics and Bright Futures recommend children have at least one well-child visit to a primary care practitioner (PCP) each year.
+The American Academy of Pediatrics and Bright Futures recommend children have at least one well-child visit with a primary care practitioner (PCP) each year.
 Early intervention increases overall wellness and reduces medical costs.

-Explore the percentage of children ages 3 to 6 who had one or more well-child visits with a PCP.
-Higher rates are better.
+Explore the percentage of children ages 3 to 6 who had at least one well-child visit with a PCP in each state.
+Higher rates are better on this measure.

-This measure reports the percentage of children ages 3 to 6 who had one or more well-child visits with a PCP during the measurement year.
+This measure reports state performance on the percentage of children ages 3 to 6 who had one or more well-child visits with a PCP during the measurement year.

 Well-child visits should include: